dptech-corp/Uni-Dock/unidock/README.md

 ![Runtime performance of Uni-Dock on different GPUs in three modes](assets/gpu_speeds.png)

-## Changelog

-- 2023-08-14: Add `unidock_tools` to support SDF format input for vina and vinardo scoring functions.

-## License

-This project is licensed under the terms of the GNU Lesser General Public License v3.0.
-See [LICENSE](./LICENSE) for details.

-Developed by [DP Technology](https://dp.tech/en), [Hermite®](https://dp.tech/en/product/hermite) is a new-generation drug computing design platform which integrates artificial intelligence, physical modeling and high-performance computing to provide a one-stop computing solution for preclinical drug research and development.
-It integrates the features of Uni-Dock, along with virtual screening workflow for an efficient drug discovery process.

-Uni-Dock is now available on the new-generation drug computing design platform [Hermite®](https://dp.tech/en/product/hermite) for ultralarge virtual screening.

-For further cooperations on developing Uni-Dock and trying out Hermite®, please contact us at <bd@dp.tech> .

 ## Installation

 Uni-Dock officially supports NVIDIA GPUs with [compute capability](https://en.wikipedia.org/wiki/CUDA#GPUs_supported) >= 7.0 on Linux platform.